deepray-AI/deepray/docs/overview.md

 ## Contributing
-TF-Addons is a community led open source project.
+Deepray is a community led open source project.
 As such, the project depends on public contributions, bug-fixes, and documentation.
 Please see [contribution guidelines](https://github.com/tensorflow/deepray/blob/master/CONTRIBUTING.md) for a guide on how to contribute.
 This project adheres to [TensorFlow's code of conduct](https://github.com/tensorflow/deepray/blob/master/CODE_OF_CONDUCT.md).